avidas/avidas.github.com/source/_posts/2019-03-16-pull-requests-as-gift-exchange.markdown

 categories: Software Teams Programming
 ---

-The best metaphor I have found for thinking about code reviews is thinking of them as gift exchanges.
+The best metaphor I have found for thinking about code reviews is a gift exchange.
 The terms pull request and code reviews will be used interchangeably in this post.

 The balance of writing code vs everything else that is necessary to be a successful member of a software team is one of the key challenges of our job.